MarkusServan/gods-of-trondheim/README.md

 Gods of Trondheim meta website

-**Project Structure**
+## Project Structure
 In the root folder, we have index.html.
 This file is a landing page.
-It contains.
-Links to each of our group's sites.
+It contains links to each of our group's sites.

 Each individual site has its own folder, named after your religion.
 Here you put your own site.
 We use HTML, CSS, Javascript/Typescript or some other javascript framework like React.
 That makes it easy to link our sites together.
+Look at occultism if you need an example.

-**Read this if you have not worked with git before** All this can seem a bit much.
+## Read this if you have not worked with git before
+All this can seem a bit much.
 If it is, just email your files to markase@ntnu.no and we will make it work.

 We use git to share the code that we write.
 It is hosted here in our repository on github.